bluora/laravel-model-change-tracking/README.md

-# Laravel Eloquent Model - user change tracking
+# User change tracking in Laravel model

+## Change by User Trait
 Adds events to set a column to the current user for when a model is created, updated or deleted.

+## Column Changes Trait
+Adds a `saving` event to the model to track changes to all columns

 ## Installation